 The publication from the 1994 Chapel Hill Consensus Conference (CHCC) aimed to standardize the nomenclature and commented that “different names are being used for the same disease and the same name is being used for different diseases” (4).
 The distinction between MPA and polyarteritis nodosa (PAN) is recognized in the CHCC definitions.
 The main discriminating feature between MPA compared to polyarteritis nodosa is the presence in MPA of pauci-immune vasculitis in arterioles, venules, or capillaries.
 PAN is restricted to a medium-vessel disease, and MPA is a predominantly small-vessel vasculitis which can also involve medium sized vessels.

 The resulting inconsistency between disease definitions and existing classification criteria highlight an important need to update the classification criteria and to include MPA as its own entity.
-Additionally, over time there have been improvements in our understanding of the different forms of vasculitis, which has been informed in part by the routine testing of antineutrophil cytoplasmic antibody (ANCA) for patients with vasculitis, and increased utilization of cross-sectional imaging, both of which have occurred since the 1990 ACR criteria were published.
+Additionally, over time there have been improvements in the understanding of the different forms of vasculitis, which has been informed in part by the routine testing of antineutrophil cytoplasmic antibody (ANCA) for patients with vasculitis, and increased utilization of cross-sectional imaging, both of which have occurred since the 1990 ACR criteria were published.
 Indeed, most investigators regard MPA as part of the group of small-vessel vasculitides related to the presence of ANCA.

 This paper outlines the development and validation of the new ACR-EULAR-endorsed classification criteria for MPA.